How to make a get out of debt plan?

 6. Cut Unnecessary Spending

-Spending less can help you balance a lower income—and we don’t mean skipping your monety coffee.
+Spending less can help you balance a lower income—and we don’t mean skipping your monthly coffee.
 Review any monthly subscription fees to determine if you really need the subscription at all.
 Cut restaurant meals down to once a week, or once a month.
 Swap more expensive brand-name groceries for store-brand items.

 7. Create a New Budget